bora-pajo/breast-cancer-prediction/README.md

 **QDA** |.0013 | .0005 | .9585 | .9381
 **MLP** |.0102 | .0005 | .5663| .4843

+ROC information added for the three best classifiers, Naive Bayes, QDA, and AdaBoost
 ### License

 This dataset was taken from UCI repository